 Reticules functioned like a pouch with a drawstring.
 They had been the primary style of purse for the past 100 plus years.
 They remained in style in the early 1920s but quickly drifted away in favor of newer, more practical styles.

-For daytime, reticules were made of fabric such as velvet, silk, satin, cotton or canvas.
-Embroidery, tapestry fabrics or needlework were classic techniques to decorative a handbag.
-They were popular to make at home, matching an outfit, or in black for the goes-with-everything evening-wear.
+For daytime, reticules were made of fabric such as velvet, silk, satin, cotton, or canvas.
+Embroidery, tapestry fabrics, and needlework were classic techniques to decorate a handbag.
+They were popular to make at home, either for matching an outfit or in black for the goes-with-everything evening-wear.

-At night you might see reticules crocheted with strands of glass beads and dangling with fringe.
-Some reticules had a cylinder container on top that held makeup- a two in one purse!
+At night you might have seen reticules crocheted with strands of glass beads and dangling with fringe.
+Some reticules had a cylinder container on top that held makeup – a two in one purse!
 Reticules made of woven metals came in all price ranges.
 They were used on the silver screen a lot, propelling their popularity throughout the early 1920s.

-The drawstring was replaced by a frame, updating the reticule into a pouch bag, a more fashionable design.
+The drawstring was replaced by a frame, updating the reticule into a pouch bag — a much more fashionable design.
 Suede was a good choice for daywear and velvet for evenings.
 A matching short fabric handle was added from the frame tips.
 Inside, they were lined in pretty and soft silk or satin.
-Outside, a tassel or row of fringe hung from the bottom, a traditional reticule detail.
+Outside, a tassel or row of fringe hung from the bottom as a traditional reticule detail.